underground-software/kdlp.underground.software/md/course/fall2023/policies/submission_guidelines.md

 #### [4] Submitting to the Mailing List

 Your patches should be sent to the address for the specific assignment.
-Each assignment will list the appropriate email to use.
+Each assignment will list the appropriate email to use, but in general e0 -> exercise0@kdlp.underground.software, p0 -> programming0@kdlp.underground.software f0 -> final0@kdlp.underground.software and likewise for the subsequent numbers.

 $ git send-email --to=whatever_assignment@kdlp.underground.software *.patch